 Texts & Translations

-The Texts and Translations section invites translations of essays, articles, correspondence, poetry, children’s literature, manifestos, stories, and other short pieces from published or unpublished sources originally written in Yiddish.
+The Texts and Translations section invites translations of essays, articles, correspondence, poetry, children’s literature, manifestos, stories, and other short pieces from published or unpublished sources originally written in Yiddish, translated into English.
 We also consider submissions of longer translations, which may be published serially.
 We are interested in all provenances: Soviet, Polish, American, and beyond.
 Small honorariums will be available for accepted and completed translations.
 See Submission Guidelines below.

-The Pedagogy section aims to be a useful and content rich resource where instructors of Yiddish language and Yiddish studies more broadly can share ideas, questions, and materials.
+The Pedagogy section aims to be a useful and content rich resource where instructors and students of Yiddish language and Yiddish studies more broadly can share ideas, questions, and materials.
 We invite submissions of original pedagogical material at all levels of instruction and for all ages of students.
 We also invite essays and reflections about the practice of teaching and about the learning process from the student perspective.
 Please submit lesson plans, descriptions of activities, worksheets, reading guides, and any other original pedagogical materials accompanied by detailed instructions for implementation and a description of pedagogical goals.
 Small honorariums will be available for published pedagogical material.
 See Submission Guidelines below.

 The In geveb blog seeks to make use of new media to chronicle and participate in Yiddish cultural life.
-We seek submissions of reportage on contemporary Yiddish events, essays and book reviews, interviews, longform journalism, photo essays, digitizations of archival materials, listicles, video and audio creations, Yiddish music, reviews of theater productions, concerts, music, and events, and other new forms of digital storytelling.
+We seek submissions of reportage in English on contemporary Yiddish events, essays, interviews, longform journalism, photo essays, digitizations of archival materials, listicles, video and audio creations, Yiddish music, reviews of theater productions, concerts, music, and events, and other new forms of digital storytelling.
 Small honorariums will be available for pieces published in the blog.
 No previous publication experience or academic credentials are required for publication on the In geveb blog; we actively welcome contributions from emerging scholars and from Yiddishists writing and working outside academia.
 The In geveb blog welcomes pitches in addition to pieces in any stage of the writing process.
 Writers interested in reviewing theatrical or musical performances or reporting on events may contact us in advance to ask for help in seeking a media pass or comped ticket.
 See Submission Guidelines below.